 geo-location capability: The ability of a device to identify its geographical coordinate with certain accuracy.

+geo-location capable object (GCO): An entity that represents a device or network of devices operating under general authorization with geo-location capability.
+WSO is under an umbrella of GCO.
+The entity is connected to a coexistence enabler to consume coexistence services.

 priority-based channel assignment: Assignment of a channel by the CM to a GCO in such a way that the GCO can operate alone in such channel for a specific reservation period and in a specific area based on particular minimum protection requirements of the GCO operating under general authorization in same frequency band.

 spectrum management database (SMDB): A database system approved by the relevant national regulatory authority which can communicate with GCOs and provide information on spectrum availability taking into account any operational changes from the protected incumbents.
 SMDB includes TVWS database, geo-location database, SAS database, and such kind of database system.